‘Better Together – Fostering inclusion in family travel’

 Accommodations are booked separately from your Summit registration.
 Your registration fees are for the conference itself, to cover the expenses for your networking events, the speakers, etc. That registration fee does not include your lodging, which is booked separately, via the method noted below.
 You can register for the Summit itself via our registration page.

 Your accommodations will be stateroom cabins aboard the Majesty of the Seas, keeping you within an easy walk and/or elevator ride from Summit events.
 A variety of stateroom options are available at special rates for Summit guests.
 All prices noted are per person based on double occupancy and include all taxes, fees and port charges, and gratuities/tips (NOTE: any online pricing you will find does NOT include these gratuities and tips).
 All meals are included too – but not alcoholic beverages.
 These prices are for your stateroom reservation on the Majesty – your FTA Summit registration is separate.

 Note too that the prices below are discounted below ‘rack rates’ – and do include your gratuities/tips.
 These rates are between 15% and 53% less than retail.
-These rates for your accommodations & meals are SEPARATE from your actual Summit Registration.
+These rates for your accommodations and meals are for the entire cruise (not per night) and are SEPARATE from your actual Summit Registration.